Are Stocks Really Riskier Than Bonds?

 As to the second point above, it seems self evident that better conclusions will be reached using real (inflation adjusted) returns rather than nominal returns.

 As to the first point above, under the short-term volatility definition of risk, stocks are considered much more risky than long-term Bonds or Treasury Bills (T-Bills).
-Yet, it is a fact (based on United States data since 1926) that stocks have outperformed both 20-year government Bonds and T-Bills over all historical calendar 30 year periods.
-In all of the 65 different 30 calendar year “rolling windows” starting from from 1926 – 1955 then 1927 – 1956 all the way through to the most recent period being 1990 – 2019, stocks have provided a higher return.
+Yet, it is a fact (based on United States data since 1926) that stocks have outperformed both 20-year government Bonds and T-Bills over all but one historical calendar 30 year periods.
+In all but one of the 67 different 30 calendar year “rolling windows” starting from from 1926 – 1955 then 1927 – 1956 all the way through to the most recent period being 1992 – 2021, stocks have provided a higher return.
 But due to higher annual volatilities, stocks are considered more risky!
-(Admittedly, there would be some 30-year periods based on non-calendar year start and end points where long term bonds out performed stocks.)
+(Admittedly, there would be more 30-year periods based on non-calendar year start and end points where long term bonds out performed stocks.)

 To avoid risk (defined as annual or daily volatility) you may be advised to put substantial portions of your investments into into Bonds or T-Bills even though the historic data suggests these are in fact are almost guaranteed to under perform stocks in the long run.
 This kind of thinking on risk, while it may allow you to sleep better, may be hazardous indeed to your long-term wealth.
 (That is, if your goal is wealth maximization at some distant point like 20 or 30 years in the future, as it is for many investors, and particularly younger investors).